 - Vaginal shrinkage related to mesh shrinkage or vaginal scar tissue shrinkage resulting in pain and discomfort

-- Neuromuscular problems related to pain a difficulty moving and nerve damage affecting other areas
+- A difficulty moving and nerve damage affecting other areas

 - Emotional problems related to the continuous need to have additional surgeries and physical exams and possible permanent disability